WA4OSH/PyUnit/README.md

    is because the formula to multiply numbers when called with two numbers has an error in it.
 Eliminate the failures by correcting the code in the math_unit.py file.

 7) Run the unittests again.
-They should pass.
+They should pass flawlessly.